cpfaff/Open-Science-Thesis/README.md

 \ostSetStyle{Title}{\Huge}{\itshape}{green}
 ```

+With this interface it is simple to change the content, the font and the color
-You can set content, font and color on of an element by using its name, here
+of an element by using its name in a clean and readable way.
+Here the `Title`
-the `Title` that appears on the documents title-page is set to the text size
+that appears on the documents title-page is filled with content, set to the
-`\Huge` and should appear in italic shape and green color.
-To find more names
+text size `\Huge`, with italic shape in green color.
+To find more names of
-of elements you can modify read through the sections below.
+elements you can modify read through the sections below.

 NOTE: